-The poles in a continual pole pop up beach tent are all connected.
-The benefit being they do not need to be assembled and taken apart when you pitch or break down your beach tent.
-Instead, a continual pole pop up beach tent is designed to collapse when twisted in a certain way.
-This makes it easy to break down and pack away in its own carry bag.
-To set it up, you simply need to untwist the tent, and it ‘pops up,’ essentially pitching itself.
+The poles in a continual pole pop-up beach tent are all connected—they do not need to be assembled or taken apart.
+Instead, a continual pole pop-up beach tent is designed to collapse when twisted in a certain way.
+This makes it easy to break down and pack away in its carry bag.
+To set it up, you simply need to untwist the tent, and it pops up, essentially pitching itself.

 Traditional Pole Beach Tents

-A traditional pole tent might have individual collapsed poles that need to be assembled and a lightweight body or cover material that is attached and pitched, much like a typical backcountry camping tent.
+A traditional pole tent can have individual collapsable poles that need assembly and a lightweight body or cover material, much like a typical backcountry camping tent.
 Some, like our pick from Snow Peak, will have removable walls to regulate airflow (mesh lets air in and keeps bugs and sand out).

 Hybrid Beach Tents

-Hybrid beach tents look like traditional pole tents but have the convenience of pop up tents.
-They have retractable poles attached to a string.
-To pitch a hybrid beach tent, you simply need to pull on the string, and the tent pops up.
+Hybrid beach tents look like traditional pole tents but have the convenience of pop-up tents.
+Usually, they have retractable poles attached to a string.
+To pitch a hybrid beach tent, you simply need to pull on the string and the tent pops up.

 Classic-style Beach Tents